ecbc0/note-math/item.en/order.en.typ

 Binary relation := Propositional function $p : A × B -> {0,1}$ or a subset of $A × B$

+The intuition is that the closer the subset is to $A × B$ or $∅$, the weaker the relation.

 $n$-ary relation is similar

 #tag("order")